-Introduction to Human Behavior Research
+Introduction to Human Behavior Research and Studies

 Academic and commercial researchers alike are aiming toward a deeper understanding of how humans act, make decisions, plan, and feel.
 Advances in wearable sensor technology along with procedures for multi-modal data acquisition and analysis have lately been enabling researchers all across the globe to tap into previously unknown secrets of the human brain and mind.

 Still, as emphasized by Makeig and colleagues (2009), the most pivotal challenge lies in the systematic observation and interpretation of how distributed brain processes support our natural, active, and flexibly changing behavior and cognition.

 We all are active agents, continuously engaged in attempting to fulfill bodily needs and mental desires within complex and ever-changing surroundings while interacting with our environment.
 Brain structures have evolved that support cognitive processes targeted towards the optimization of outcomes for any of our body-based behaviors.

 In this complete guide to understanding human behavior research, you’ll get a full run-down of how to get started with analyzing the systems, emotions and cognition that make humans tick, using scientifically credible methods such as biosensor research.